WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

 At the top of the page, there is a link to view the genome in the **Icarus Contig Browser**.
 This provides a graphical representation of the assembly size, as well as the N50 and N90 highlighted.
-Zoom out for a view of the whole assembly.
+Zoom out for a view of the whole assembly (keep pressing the -5x button at the top of the screen).

 <br>